akaabdullahmateen/roadmap/computer-science/programming-languages/cpp/index.md

 ### Main function

-A program shall contain a global function named `main`, which is the designated start of the program in hosted environment.
-It shall have on of the following forms:
+#### Introduction

+The main function is a global function named `main`, called at program startup after initialization of the non-local objects with static storage duration.
+It is the designated entry point to a program that is executed in hosted environment (such as an operating system).
+The entry point to freestanding programs (such as boot loaders and OS kernels) are implementation-defined.

 ```cpp
 /*